-Elizabeth de Stadler is the editor of the Consumer Law Review, a senior associate at Esselaar Attorneys in Cape Town (http://www.esselaar.co.za) and a founding director of Novation Consulting (http://www.novcon.co.za).
-Her practice consists of general regulatory compliance audits; training and workshops on regulatory compliance; opinion work on the CPA, the National Credit Act, marketing law, data protection and contract law; and plain language drafting.
-She is also a founding director of Novation Consulting, a company which specialises in designing innovative and effective ways to communicate ‘legal’ documents to consumers.
+The editor of the Consumer Law Review is Elizabeth de Stadler, a senior associate at Esselaar Attorneys in Cape Town (http://www.esselaar.co.za).
+Her practice consists of general regulatory compliance due diligences; training and workshops on regulatory compliance; opinion work on the CPA, the National Credit Act, Banking Law, Gaming and Lotteries, Insurance, Medical Law, Marketing Law, Contract Law; and plain language drafting.

-She conducts regular workshops and training sessions on the CPA and other consumer legislation for businesses and for UCT Law@work, a unit situated within the law faculty at the UCT.
-She is the co-author of a consumer law textbook and a guide to plain language legal drafting, both of which are to be published by Juta Law.
+She conducts regular workshops and training sessions on the CPA and other consumer legislation for businesses and for Law@work, a unit situated within the Law Faculty at the University of Cape Town.
+In addition to writing her dissertation (The consumer’s right to quality goods: a comparative analysis of the Consumer Protection Act 68 of 2008), she is the co-author of a consumer law textbook and a guide to plain language legal drafting, both of which are to be published by Juta Law.

 - Plain language tip

 The NCT’s decisions are available on its website (http://www.thenct.org.za/) or can be accessed on SAFLII (http://www.saflii.org/za/cases/ZANCT/).

 The NCT’s decision in the case of Vodacom Service Provider Company (Pty) Ltd and Vodacom (Pty) Ltd v National Consumer Commission NCT/2793/2011/101(1)(P) has been the most instructive decision to date.
 For the first time, the validity of a compliance notice has been interrogated in full.
 The case will be used against the NCC for some time to come.